-What about NC and SC Taxes?
+What about NC And SC best places to live taxes?
 Is NC or SC Best for tax advantages?

-Here, we’re going to break down some of the basic tax information for NC and SC Taxes.
+Here, we’re going to break down some of the basic tax information for NC And SC best places to live Taxes.
 I’ll let you decide for yourself if NC or SC is best.

 - North Carolina has an extremely user friendly tax system.

 - North Carolina has steadily been increasing the number of filing options that can be carried out online.
 There are walk-in centers where tax-payers can go for assistance, located in many of the major cities.

 - North Carolina has a sales tax rate of 7%, except for Mecklenburg County, which has a rate of 7.5%, due to a higher local tax rate.
 Property taxes are based on varying millage rates, depending on the town, or municipality you live in.
 Great savings can be found here.

 - North Carolina has 3 brackets for income tax, starting at 6% of the first $12,750 and moving up to 7.75% of anything over $60,000.